-Master Roshi did the same thing earlier in Dragon Ball, during the first World Martial Arts tournament in order to stop the rampage of a young, transformed Goku by reverting him to his normal form.
+Master Roshi did the same thing earlier, during the first World Martial Arts tournament in order to stop the rampage of a young, transformed Goku by reverting him to his normal form.

 In the manga, Goku is actually questioned about his missing tail when he arrives for the second Tournament Arc and explains that Kami removed it permanently before restoring the moon, closing both plot holes at once.